wordofwarning/wordofwarning.org/hab/hazard/index.md

 ---
 **Hazard** is our biennial micro-festival of incidental intervention and sited performance, blurring the boundaries between art and activism… Over 80 artists have taken to the streets of Manchester including: Action Hero, Alex Bradley, Jordan Mackenzie, Juliann O’Malley, Katherina Radeva, Michael Pinchbeck, Richard DeDomenici, Shahram Entekhabi + the vacuum cleaner.

-Our [fifth Hazard](/current/2014-hazard) pops up in Manchester's City Centre on Saturday 12 July 2014.
+Our [fifth Hazard](/current/2014-hazard) pops up in Manchester's [St Ann's Square](http://bit.ly/1wrGmvW) and surrounding streets on Saturday 12 July 2014 from 12noon to 5pm.
 For a glimpse of previous outbreaks of hazardous behaviour see 2012's [programme](/archive/2012-hazard) + [image gallery](/galleries/2012-hazard).

-So far we’ve wrapped Cathedral Gardens in fluttering hazard tape, pitted together a lion and a unicorn, moved the goalposts (literally) and witnessed flat packed children take over the streets of Manchester — oh, and conducted a hoola-hoopathon; The Larks had the public riddling, racing and chasing as urban archaeologists and private investigators, injecting mass gaming into [St Ann’s Square](http://www.google.co.uk/maps/place/St.+Ann's+Church/@53.481784,-2.245663,3a,75y,218.69h,90t/data=!3m4!1e1!3m2!1syYuOT36eMUL4WFAfihEJIg!2e0!4m2!3m1!1s0x487bb1c3df375453:0x799439d91859d49d!6m1!1e1) and beyond.
+So far we’ve wrapped Cathedral Gardens in fluttering hazard tape, pitted together a lion and a unicorn, moved the goalposts (literally) and witnessed flat packed children take over the streets of Manchester — oh, and conducted a hoola-hoopathon; The Larks had the public riddling, racing and chasing as urban archaeologists and private investigators, injecting mass gaming into St Ann’s Square and beyond.

 Enquiries: <mailto:hazard@habarts.org>

-Hazard 2014 is produced by hÅb + The Larks in collaboration with the participating artists, supported by Royal Exchange Theatre + a greenroom legacy project. [hazardmcr.org](http://hazardmcr.org) | #HazardMcr | [@HazardMcr](https://twitter.com/HazardMcr)
+Hazard 2014 is produced by hÅb + The Larks in collaboration with the participating artists, supported by Royal Exchange Theatre + a greenroom legacy project. <http://hazardmcr.org> | #hazardmcr | [@hazardmcr](http://twitter.com/HazardMcr)